bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_3/Group Review.md

 * Annotation service is completely up and ready for the usage of frontend/mobile, serving on http://34.125.134.88:7000/.
 * Swagger documentation with detailed input/output examples can be examined on http://34.125.134.88:7000/api/v1/swagger/schema/.
 * Unittests covering the functionalities provided by Annotation APIs can be found [here](https://github.com/bounswe/bounswe2022group8/blob/master/App/annotations/api/test.py).
-* the work we have completed towards the application of the W3C standards with respect to Annotations can be found in the next section.
+* The work we have completed towards the application of the W3C standards with respect to Annotations can be found in the next section.

 ## 8. Standards